 How to get from Lisbon to Sintra?

-Getting from Lisbon to Sintra is easy by train or car
+Lisbon to Sintra by car

-By car.
 The car trip from Lisbon to Sintra takes about an hour (this is mostly due to traffic: the distance is only 30km).
 Most of it is on motorways or large roads but when you get closer to the city you do find yourself on narrow (yet stunning) roads meandering up Sintra’s hill.

 Traffic is heavy once you get close to the town and the small roads paired up with sheer drops and big buses make the drive not entirely pleasant.